Scientific interests: Marine palynology, Dinoflagellate cysts, Palynostratigraphy, Palaeoclimate reconstructions

 2016: Attendance in Summer School in Palaeoclimatology, Past Global Change Reconstruction and Modelling Techniques’ Italy, Urbino, funded by ING PAN (internal project).

-2016: Nomination for Award of Prime Minister for the outstanding doctoral thesis.
+2016: Nomination for Prime Minister's award for the outstanding doctoral thesis.

 2015: Honourable mention of the PhD dissertation by the Scientific Council of the Polish Academy of Sciences.

-2014: Internal award for the scientific publication in Marine and Petroleum Geology, funded by the ING PAN.
+2014: Internal award for a scientific publication in Marine and Petroleum Geology, funded by the ING PAN.

 2014: Internal award for the scientific publication in Cretaceous Research journal, funded by the ING PAN.